ReemShaya/Reboot-Arm/README.md

 This program provides virtual simulation of operating systems, with the ability to install a number of operating systems on one device at the same time.

-In the beginning, you must know the main requirements that must be available in your computer to install this program, and these requirements are as follows:
+In the beginning, you must know the main requirements that must be available in your computer to install this program, and these requirements are as follows :

 1- Availability of a 64-bit central processor.